midonet/midonet/docs/neutron_translation.md

 the paths containing the 'mac_address' and 'vtep_address' pair of the remote mac entry.

+## L2GATEWAY

+### CREATE

+L2 Gateway ('l2_gateway') could be for either VTEP router or VLAN L2 gateway.
+To differentiate, check whether it is associated with a gateway device:

+ * associated -> VTEP Router GW
+ * otherwise -> VLAN GW

+Gateway device association can be determined by inspecting the 'devices' field of 'l2_gateway' object.
+There should be exactly one 'devices' item for VTEP router, and the 'device_id' set to the ID of the associated gateway device object.
+For VLAN GW, there may be multiple 'devices' items, but none has 'device_id' set.

+For L2 gateway creation, only VLAN L2 gateway needs to be handled.

+VLAN L2 gateway connection is implemented using the VLAN-Aware Bridge (VAB).
+Each L2 gateway object maps to a VAB.
+With VAB, it is possible to bind its exterior ports to multiple physical hosts for redundancy.
+Physical host-interface pairs are specified in 'devices' where each device item includes the host and the interface to which a port would be bound.

+Create a new VAB object with ID derived from the 'l2_gateway' object ID.

+For each item in 'devices':
+ * Get the Neutron host ID from 'device_name'.
+Find the MidoNet host ID from it.
+ * For each item in 'interfaces':
+   * Get the interface name from 'name'.
+   * Create a port on VAB and bind it to the host ID and interface name determined in the previous steps.

+### UPDATE

+Only VLAN L2 gateway needs to be handled for update.

+Update of 'devices' field is supported for VLAN L2GW.

+Delete the VAB ports if the binding has been removed when comparing the old 'devices' and the new 'devices'.

+Create and bind new VAB ports if there are new items in 'devices', following the instruction in CREATE.

+### DELETE

+Only VLAN L2 gateway needs to be handled for delete.

+Delete the VAB corresponding to the 'l2_gateway' object.

 ## L2GATEWAYCONNECTION

 ### CREATE

-In the 'l2_gateway' object, there is 'devices' field which is a list of 'l2_gateway_device' objects.
-There should only be one element in this list.
-Take that device object and do the following:
+Determine whether 'l2_gateway_connection' is for VLAN L2 gateway or VTEP router gateway following the logic described in CREATE of L2GATEWAY.

+VLAN L2GW:

+ * Check that 'segmentation_id' is set.
+If not set, check to see if 'segmentation_id' is set on the 'l2_gateway' object.
+If neither is set, raise an error.
+This is the VLAN ID.
+ * Fetch the VAB using the ID of 'l2_gateway' object.
+ * Create a port on the VAB and link it to the network ('network_id'), and set the VLAN ID on the VAB port to the value determined in the above step.

+VTEP Router GW:

+VTEP Router GW requires that a gateway device object has already been created.
+From the gateway device, remote MAC entry table entries will be populated.

 * Create a MidoNet network port on the network matching 'network_id' provided in the top level 'l2_gateway_connection' object.
 Generate the port ID based on 'network_id' so it will be easy to retrieve it later.
 * Fetch the gateway device object using the 'device_id' value of the device object.
 * Create a port on the router matching the value specified in 'resource_id', also derived from the 'network_id', set the VNI to 'segmentation_id' set in 'l2_gateway_connection' object.
 * Link the router and network ports

 For each 'remote_mac_entries' item in the gateway device object, do the
 following: